eurekasfray/mono/README.md

 Make each principle in the following format: Principle {n}. {Title}. {Paragraph about with about 160 characters}.
 -->

-* Principle 1.
-Originals and derivatives.
+* **Principle 1** - Originals and derivatives.
 Separate derived files from their originals.
 By keeping the original files in one place we can link derived files back to the originals.
 This applies to linking project files to source files.

-* Principle 2.
-Organization describes how files are grouped according to content, usage or value.
+* **Principle 2** - Organization.
+This describes how files are grouped according to content, usage or value.

-* Principle 3. -- Storage is how you handle the files: What's in a folder?
+* **Principle 3** - Storage.
+How do you handle the files: What's in a folder?
 What folder names you use?
 How you design the folder hierarchy.

-* Principle 4.
-Flexibility.
+* **Principle 4** - Flexibility.
 Offer enough of a framework for flexibility.

-* Principle 5.
-DRY.
-Don't repeat yourself.
+* **Principle 5** - DRY (Don't repeat yourself).
 This applies to directory names.
 Do not use file organization that requires for you to have two or layouts that repeat each other.

 # Directory layout